2. Historical survey, 1:11-2:14

 Paul's apologia: i] His conversion and call, v11-17: a) Christ's gospel is Paul's gospel, v11-12.
 Paul begins by arguing that the gospel he proclaims is not a product of human devising, and certainly not something taught him by some other person, rather, it came directly by divine revelation.
 The gospel which Paul proclaims is actually a revelation that was given him by God through the person of Jesus Christ.
 Paul may be referring to his Damascus road confrontation with Jesus, but also possibly to the time he spent in Arabia where he grew in his understanding of God's grace in Christ.

-umin dat. pro. "you" - to you.
+umin dat. pro. "you" - to you [brothers].
 Dative of indirect object.

 oJti "-" - that.
-Here introducing an object clause / dependent statement of indirect speech expressing what Paul makes known to the Galatians, namely, something about the gospel that Paul preaches.
+Here introducing an object clause / dependent statement of indirect speech expressing what Paul makes known to the Galatians, namely, that the gospel he preaches is "not according to man".

 to euaggelisqen (euannelizomai) aor. pas. part.
-"I preached" - the one having been preached.
+"I preached" - [the gospel] having been preached.
 Accusative of reference.
 The participle serves as an adjective, attributive, limiting "gospel"; "which I preached."
-The word "gospel" refers to an important message, and its verb, the communication of an important message.
-In the NT. referring to the divine message concerning God's grace in Christ, "the unsearchable riches of Christ", Eph.3:8.
+The word euaggelion, "gospel", means an important message, and it is used in the NT of an important message from God regarding the renewal of the covenant in and through Jesus.
+The verb, as here, refers to the communication of that important message.
+The message entails "the unsearchable riches of Christ", Eph.3:8.

 uJp (uJpo) + gen. "-" - by [me].
 Expressing agency.

-kata + acc. "[not something that man] made up / not of [human origin]" - [it is not] according to [man].
+kata + acc. "[not something that man] made up / not of [human origin]" - [is not] according to [man].
 Here expressing standard, although the sense of the prepositional phrase is unclear.
-The gospel peached by Paul is not: i] a product of human thinking; ii] given to Paul by another person; iii] communicated out of human motives (eg. financial). [i] seems best, as NIV, although v12 implies [ii].
+The gospel peached by Paul is not:

 gar "-" - for.
 Introducing a causal clause explaining why Paul's gospel is not of human devising.
 "The gospel I preached was not of human invention or devising because it was not communicated to me by any human person."